Mike-Brown5/WebsiteBlocker/README.md

 # Websites Blocker
-Note : u have to run the script with as an administrator
+Note : u have to run the script as an administrator